sachchu007/internship_assignment1/my-app/README.md

 React Assignemnt

+Tasks Completed

-Tasks Completed : 1) Authenticate the user on the login screen.
+                  1) Authenticate the user on the login screen.

                   2) Create a grid to list users available via                 https://reqres.in/api/users API call.

                   3) Provide buttons to edit user information, delete, add a new user.

+Tasks Pending

-Tasks Pending: 1) Search bar
+              1) Search bar

               2) Adding unit test Cases

+Approch Used

-Approch Used : 1) Used the given mock API endpoint for backend connections.
+              1) Used the given mock API endpoint for backend connections.

               2) Used Context API for state management.